Giraut/3D-printed_eyeglasses/README.md

 - [3MF model for the clip-on shades](clip-on_shades.3mf)

 The clip-on shades are designed to be printed with a 0.4mm nozzle at a 0.1mm layer height, including the first layer.

+*Note: these shades aren't eye-safe.
+They'll let UV light through.
+If you intend to use them outdoors for more than a few minutes, please glue a layer of UV-filtering material on the inside!*